r-papso/torch-optimizer/README.md

 ## Usage

-The simples way to use the library is to use [API](./torchopt/api.py) module.
-However, the module provides restricted options of pruning.
 One can train their own PyTorch model on arbitrary dataset and then use the library functionalities to perform structured pruning.
 Here is the simple example:

 ```python
 import torch